Weekly Insights. ZERO spam

 A tariff is a tax on goods that are brought into a country from abroad making imported products more expensive.

 A reciprocal tariff is a tax a country uses to respond to how another country treats its exports.
-For example, if one country puts high taxes on imported goods, the other country might strike back by placing its own tariffs on goods coming from the first country.
+For example, if Country A imposes a 10% tariff on Country B’s goods, Country B might strike back by imposing a 10% tariff on Country A’s goods in response.

 The term “reciprocal” means returning the same kind of treatment.
 In trade, it refers to copying how your goods are treated in another market.